 At the Brown Institute for Media Innovation at Stanford, I developed and implemented the concept of the Brown Media Innovation Base Camp.
-In these camps, the students designed media innovations in multidisciplinary and bi-coastal teams.
+In these workshops, the students designed media innovations in multidisciplinary and bi-coastal teams.

 In the Media Innovation Challenge Uutisraivaaja (News Pioneer) in Finland, I have designed and lead several media innovation workshops.